-Reference quality observations respond to the need for monitoring the changes that are occurring in the climate system, support timely political decisions for adaptation and can help to monitor and quantify the effectiveness of internationally agreed mitigation steps.
-Reference quality measurement programs have already been established for different domains, however there are still gaps that need to be addressed, like lack of coordination among different programmes.
+Reference quality observations respond to the need for monitoring the changes that are occurring in the climate system and ensure greater confidence int the assessment of future climate change and variability.
+They support also timely political decisions for adaptation and can help to monitor and quantify the effectiveness of internationally agreed mitigation steps.